Verbs of Existence and Action - Verbs for Intervention

 to be part of an event, situation, or activity

-Ex: We want to involve the workforce at all stages of the decision-making process .
+Ex: The goal is to involve workers in the decision-making process .

 to become involved in or associated with a particular situation, activity, or group